Beatrice Lokko: Career

 In 2005, Lokko handed over the position of headmaster to Samuel Ofori-Adjei and left Accra Academy.

 After her exit from Accra Academy, she occupied other positions in the Ghana Education Service at different times.
-These include becoming the acting headmistress of St. Martin's Secondary School, Adoagyiri in Nsawam, the district director of education in the Gomoa District in the Central Region and the district director of education for Akuapem-South in the Eastern Region.
+These include becoming the district director of education in the Gomoa District in the Central Region, the district director of education for Akuapem-South in the Eastern Region and the acting headmistress of St. Martin's Secondary School, Adoagyiri in Nsawam.
 In the period of serving as a district director of education, Lokko became a campaigner on child rights issues and HIV AIDs.
 In September 2010, Lokko went on retirement from the Ghana Education Service.

 Personal life

 She was married to Christian Barnor Lokko.
 She met Christian at the Accra Academy where he was a teacher.

 Death

 Lokko died on Tuesday 10 January 2010.
-She was buried in Accra on the 23 February 2010.
+She was buried in Accra on 23 February 2010.